-Doug Scholz-Carlson is Artistic Director of the Great River Shakespeare Festival where he has directed productions including Richard III, As You Like It, Romeo and Juliet, Macbeth and Cymbeline and played more than 20 roles including Henry in King Henry V, Feste in Twelfth Night and Guildenstern in Rosencrantz and Guildenstern are Dead.
+Doug Scholz-Carlson is Artistic Director of the Great River Shakespeare Festival where he has directed productions including Shakespeare in Love, Richard III, As You Like It, Romeo and Juliet, Macbeth and Cymbeline and played more than 20 roles including Henry in King Henry V, Thomas in Venus in Fur, Feste in Twelfth Night and Guildenstern in Rosencrantz and Guildenstern are Dead.

 Recent directing credits include La Fanciulla del West for Minnesota Opera, The Pirates of Penzance, The Liar and The Snow Queen at Park Square Theatre, Romeo et Juliette for Madison Opera and Austin Opera, The Barber of Seville for Madison Opera and Lucia di Lammermoor for Portland Opera, Pittsburgh Opera and Austin Opera.